Avinier/Game-of-Life/README.md

 ## Game Of Life

-Based on Conaway's Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
+A simulator based on Conaway's Game of Life (https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)

 ### try it out- https://gameoflifex.netlify.app